 This course allows students to become digital health experts with the skills to work in multidisciplinary teams in industry or the health and care services.
 Students learn to evaluate new products and assess the ethical principles that guide the development of health technologies.
 Those from an engineering or computer sciences background will learn about the health landscape.
 Those from health science or life science will be introduced to coding, data analysis and e-health.

-Our Masters programmes promote innovation and excellence and provide a strong foundation for ambitious and talented people planning careers in health data science.
+Our Masters programme promotes innovation and excellence, providing a strong foundation for ambitious and talented people planning careers in health data science.

 We partner with leading universities to offer places on courses to prepare graduates with health, life and quantitative science degrees to become effective members of multi-disciplinary teams.

 Places are highly sought after with successful applicants having up to 100 per cent of their course fees paid and also receiving stipend for accommodation and living expenses.

 The MPhil in Population Health Sciences is a new postgraduate course at the University of Cambridge open to students from diverse backgrounds, including quantitative, biological or medical.
 The modular course is flexible and allows for specialisation in a number of different themes: health data science, infectious diseases, epidemiology, global health, public health, and primary care research.
 The Health Data Science theme offers a broad education in methods from the mathematical, computational and statistical sciences that can be applied to answer scientific questions in biology and medicine.
 Topics covered include advanced biostatistics, machine learning, causal inference, geostatistics, bioinformatics, infectious disease dynamics and quantitative genetics.
 Students will also have the opportunity to introduce themselves to fields of application by choosing from numerous optional modules in the wider course, with topics from non-communicable disease epidemiology to microbial genomics.